priyanshux/bunkmeet/README.md

 ### Note:

+- None of your data (user credentials and team names) is stored anywhere on cloud.
+Your data is stored locally on your computer at `bunkmeet/database.db` and only you can access it.

 - As stressed earlier, running `./bunkmeet/server.sh` or `./bunkmeet/worker.sh` will throw errors.
 You need to `cd` into the first bunkmeet directory using `cd bunkmeet` before running any of these scripts.

-- None of your data (user credentials and team names) is stored anywhere on cloud.
-Your data is stored locally on your computer at `bunkmeet/database.db` and only you can access it.
+- The worker and server are separate and don't depend on each other.
+You don't need to run both `./server.sh` and `./worker.sh` together for Bunkmeet to work.

+- The worker does the tasks on first come first serve basis.
+Make sure you send the task to attend an 8AM lecture before the task for 10AM and so on.

-- You don't need to run `./worker.sh` before sending tasks.
-You can ask Bunkmeet (server) to attend a lecture now and run the worker anytime before the lecture starts, but it is recommended to run it before.
+- You can run only the server to send a task, close the server and run the worker anytime before your first lecture starts.

+- It is, however, recommended to keep the worker running while sending a task to confirm its proper functionality in real-time.